--c change Specifies an existing pending changelist in which the files are to be opened. -n Preview the merge. -m max Limits the number of files merged.
-This option is useful for scripts that integrate large number of files; it enables them to batch the integrations and minimize the locking-related impact to other users of the shared versioning service.
+-c change Specifies an existing pending changelist in which the files are to be opened. -F Force merge operation; perform the operation when the target stream is not configured to accept a merge from the source.
+To determine a stream's expected flow of change, use p4 istat . from stream Specifies a stream other than the parent stream to merge from. -m max Limits the number of files merged.
+This option is useful for scripts that integrate large number of files; it enables them to batch the integrations and minimize the locking-related impact to other users of the shared versioning service. -n Preview the merge. -0b The -0b option displays the base revision for the merge (if any) along with each scheduled resolve. -q Quiet mode; suppresses normal output messages about the list of files being integrated, copied, or merged.
+Messages regarding errors or exceptional conditions are displayed. g-opts See "Global Options" on page 539 .